e-choness/learning-cmake/README.md

 - `<prefix>_UNPARSED_ARGUMENTS` captures obviously, unparsed arguments.
 Can be put into a list using `foreach(args IN LISTS <prefix>_UNPARSED_ARGUMENTS)` to output each of them.
 - One advantage of specifying arguments is that the function can dynamically take arguments without introducing build errors if unsufficiant arguments are passed in.
 - Put `WARNING` in `message()` can output warnings instead of plain debug messages.
+- Using `if(DEFINED VARIABLE)` where `VARIABLE` is a parsed variable.
+When it is passed when the function is called, the steps within the directive will execute.

 ## :first_quarter_moon: CTest